solumspace/sass-grunt-style-guide/README.md

 ## Dependancies and Prerequisites [Required]
 1. Ruby - for managing Ruby Gems [install for windows](https://rubyinstaller.org/).

-2. NodeJs - for managing NPM [download for Mac](https://nodejs.org/en/).
-Check to make your Ruby installation was complete by running 'node -v' and for the Node Package Manager 'npm -v'.
+2. NodeJs - [download](https://nodejs.org).
+Check to make sure your Ruby installation was complete by running 'node -v' and for the Node Package Manager 'npm -v'.

 3. Jekyll - for static site generation install by running 'gem install jekyll'.
 Note: You may need 'sudo' before that command for super user permissions.